-When urine combines with chlorine, a chemical reaction occurs that is quite unhealthy for us humans.
+In a worst case scenario, when urine combines with chlorine, a chemical reaction can occur that is quite unhealthy for us humans.
 Urine is made up of organic waste compounds such as urea which, when combined with chlorine, produces cyanogen chloride, an extremely harmful compound.
 Cyanogen chloride is classified as a chemical warfare agent, causing lung irritation and choking. (gasp!)

 Don’t Freak Out